 3 different ways to make vape juice

-- Long-term THC extraction: with propylene glycol (PG) and vegetable glycerine (VG).
-This process takes up to 3 months.
+- Long-term THC extraction: This process takes up to 3 months and is performed with vegetable glycerine and propylene glycol.

-- Short-term THC extraction: with PG and VG.
-This process takes about 3 hours.
+- Short-term THC extraction: This process takes about 3 hours and is also with VG and PG.

-Overall these methods are pretty effective, but the rosin extraction is the quickest and safest if you already have the concentrates.
-However, if you are starting off with only flower, you would need a rosin press which most people do not have and are rather expensive.
+Overall these methods are pretty effective, but the rosin extraction is the quickest and safest especially if you already have the concentrates.
+However, if you are only starting with flower, you will need a rosin press which most people do not have and are rather expensive.
 Luckily, it is possible to press your flower with a hair straightener in a pinch.

 Method #1: Rosin extraction